YLiu95/Mathematical_Finance/README.md

 *	Achieved an annualised return of 11%, a Sharpe ratio of 5.5, a Jensen’s alpha of 11%, and an Alpha of 8.55%.

+## Methodology:

+1. Construsct Alpha factors to generate trading signals.

+2. Identify the most relevant Alpha factors using statistical and machine learning methods.

+3. Backtest the strategy using out of sample data to ensure it is profitable and robust.

 ## Backtest result:

 Total return: 24.64%